festim-dev/FESTIM/docs/source/userguide/boundary_conditions.rst

 The :class:`festim.FixedConcentrationBC` class has three required arguments:

-* :code:`subdomain`: the surface subdomain where the boundary condition is applied.
+* :code:`subdomain`: the surface subdomain where the fixed concentration is applied.
-* :code:`value`: The value of the boundary condition.
-It can be a function of space and/or time (H/m3).
+* :code:`value`: The value of the fixed concentration in units m-3.
 * :code:`species`: The species for which the concentration is imposed.

-The ``subdomain`` argument can be a :class:`festim.Subdomain` object or a list of :class:`festim.Subdomain` objects.
 The ``species`` argument can be a single :class:`festim.Species` object or a list of :class:`festim.Species` objects.

-The ``value`` argument can be space and time and temperature dependent:
+The imposed concentration can be dependent on space, time and temperature:

 .. testcode:: BCs